pornin/DDer/README.md

  - The calendar is a "proleptic Gregorian calendar", which means that the Gregorian rules, theoretically valid only from October 15th, 1589 AD onwards, are retroactively applied to previous dates.
+ - Leap seconds are ignored: if the second count is 60, it is internally converted to 59.
+Not attempt is made to check if the leap second really occurred, or even _might_ have occurred at that date, as per UTC rules.

 All this only matters for the human-readable printout, which is a comment.
 The string literal still contains the complete string, as it